-The Disability Resource Center, The Wellness Center and three students are looking to find a new way to provide for students with diabetes, by bringing the College Diabetes Network to Rowan.
+The Disability Resource Center, The Wellness Center, and three students are looking to find a new way to provide for students with diabetes, by bringing the College Diabetes Network to Rowan.

 The College Diabetes Network is a 501(c)3 non-profit organization that focuses on the needs of students with diabetes and incorporates a social environment for its members.
-It currently has about 100 chapters across the country, including The College of New Jersey and Rutgers University New Brunswick, according the club president Abigail Gill.
+It currently has about 100 chapters across the country, including The College of New Jersey and Rutgers University New Brunswick, according to the club president Abigail Gill.

 A rise in students diagnosed with diabetes prompted John Woodruff of the Academic Success Center to find a way to help.
-After reading an email about the College Diabetes Network, Woodruff worked with Scott Woodside, director for student health services at Winans Hall, to bring the organization to Rowan’s campus.
+After reading an email about the College Diabetes Network, Woodruff worked with Scott Woodside, director of student health services at Winans Hall, to bring the organization to Rowan’s campus.

 “We both knew there was this College Diabetes Network,” Woodruff said.
 “So as the number of students registered with diabetes with our office grew, we had a meeting last spring [to start the group].”

-The Wellness Center does provide treatment for students with the illness by offering nutritionists, blood-sugar testing and hemoglobin A1c tests which are often required by endocrinologists.
+The Wellness Center does provide treatment for students with the illness by offering nutritionists, blood-sugar testing, and hemoglobin A1c tests which are often required by endocrinologists.
 The center also works with students who are diagnosed with multiple illnesses alongside diabetes.

 “We’ve had students who have come in with different comorbidities meaning that they have multiple occurring chronic conditions,” Woodside said.
-“Some students are on the spectrum with diabetes, so we’ve seen an issue and we’ve tried to do programing in the past to has been pushed to the students.”
+“Some students are on the spectrum with diabetes, so we’ve seen an issue and we’ve tried to do programming in the past to has been pushed to the students.”

 Last semester, Woodside teamed with Woodruff to provide workshops with nutritionists and diabetic experts to diabetic students registered with both offices.
 It was an early attempt to offer programming for students with diabetes.